Hartyplaza/Churn-data_modeling/README.md

-Customer Churn Prediction
+# Customer Churn Prediction

-This repository contains the code and documentation for a customer churn predictioject using logistic regression and decision tree models.
+This repository contains the code and documentation for a customer churn prediction using logistic regression and decision tree models.
 The goal of this project is to predict whether a customer will churn (i.e., stop using a service) based on various features.

-Table of Contents
+## Table of Contents

     Introduction
     Dataset